lucadibello/geographical-friendship-network/README.md

 ## Project

-The project is available as a *Jupyter Notebook* [here](./notebooks/geographical-friendship-network.ipynb).
+The project is available as a *Jupyter Notebook* and can be found [here](https://nbviewer.org/github/lucadibello/geographical-friendship-network/blob/main/geographical-friendship-network.ipynb) (nbviewer.org).

+> Alternatively, the notebook can be viewed directly on GitHub [here](./notebooks/geographical-friendship-network.ipynb).

+## Getting started

 It is advised to use the provided *environment.yml* file to create a new *conda* environment with all the required dependencies by executing the following command:

 ```bash
 conda env create -f environment.yml